tarantool/doc/sphinx/reference_lua/strict.rst

 -------------------------------------------------------------------------------
-                            Package `strict`
+                            Module `strict`
 -------------------------------------------------------------------------------

 .. module:: strict

-The :code:`strict` package has functions for turning "strict mode" on or off.
+The :code:`strict` module has functions for turning "strict mode" on or off.
 When strict mode is on, an attempt to use an undeclared global variable will cause an error.
 A global variable is considered "undeclared" if it has never had a value assigned to it.
 Often this is an indication of a programming error.